DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Introduction

 \section{Introduction}

-The physical properties of astronomical phenomena must usually be inferred by distant observation alone.
+Astronomical phenomena must usually be inferred by distant observation alone.
 Blazars are a class of objects whose observed emissions are thought to originate from magnetised, relativistic jets of material formed close to the black holes at the centre of Active Galactic Nuclei (AGN) and directed almost exactly along our line of sight.
-The spectra of such objects is truly multi-wavelength, spanning from radio to ultra-high energy gamma rays, typically with a double peaked shape \cite{UrryPadovani_1995,PadovaniEtAl_2017,BlandfordEtAl_2019}.
+The spectra of such objects are truly multi-wavelength, spanning from radio to ultra-high-energy gamma rays, typically with a double-peaked shape \citep{UrryPadovani_1995,PadovaniEtAl_2017,BlandfordEtAl_2019,Talvikki_2019}.

-The processes that dominate this emission are generally thought to be synchrotron radiation and inverse Compton scattering from either leptonic and/or hadronic populations within the jets.
-The observed brightness of such processes is heavily dependent on the properties of the in-situ particle populations, therefore it is of critical importance that such processes and populations are well modelled.
+The processes that dominate this emission are generally thought to be synchrotron radiation and inverse Compton scattering from either leptonic or hadronic populations, or a combination of both, within the jets.
+The observed brightness of such processes is heavily dependent on the properties of the in situ particle populations; it is therefore of critical importance that such processes and populations are well modelled.

-Modelling of AGN jets can broadly be classified as microscopic or macroscopic.
-These are not completely separate as the latter is derived from the former, however their execution is sufficiently distinguishable that they may be considered separate approaches.

-In deriving macroscopic (hydrodynamic) models such as (General Relativistic Magneto-)HydroDynamics (GRM)HD, particle populations are assumed to be follow some Maxwellian (thermal) distribution in momentum space, which depend on a small set of parameters, e.g. temperature, density and bulk flow velocity.
-This reduces the dimensionality, allowing a large spatial domains to be modelled, leading to high resolution simulations of the global jetted AGN structure \citep{McKinneyGammie_2004,McKinney_2006,ChatterjeeEtAl_2019a,WhiteheadMatthews_2023} at the cost of limited information on the underlying micro-scale interactions between particle populations, hence poor direct simulation of emissions.
+In deriving macroscopic (hydrodynamic) models such as (General Relativistic Magneto-)HydroDynamics (GRM)HD, particle populations are assumed to be highly collisional and in local thermal equilibrium.
+Therefore, knowledge of their distribution in momentum space may be neglected in favour of a small set of defining parameters, e.g. temperature, density and bulk flow velocity.
+This reduction of dimensionality permits large spatial domains to be modelled, leading to high resolution simulations of the global jetted AGN structure \citep{McKinneyGammie_2004,McKinney_2006,ChatterjeeEtAl_2019a,WhiteheadMatthews_2023} at the cost of limited information on the underlying micro-scale interactions between particle populations, hence poor direct simulation of emissions.

-Microscopic (kinetic) models maintain information about the underlying distribution of particles in momentum space, at the cost of the increased dimensionality.
+By contrast, microscopic (kinetic) models maintain information about the underlying distribution of particles in momentum space, at the cost of the increased dimensionality.
 To make this computationally tractable, other assumptions, e.g. isotropy in momentum, are often made to reduce the dimensionality as much as possible.